About Me

 Astrobites & Astropontos

 Astrobites is a website where graduate students from all over the world post summaries of astrophysics papers from arXiv.
-The website also includes posts on outreach, scholarships, diversity in astronomy and more.
+The website also includes posts on outreach, scholarships, careers in astronomy and more.

 I joined Astrobites in 2022 as an author.
-I am also joining Astropontos, its sister website in Portuguese.
+I also wrote articles for Astropontos, its sister website in Portuguese.

 Cosmic Tours